tianyu-z/ConvLSTM-Pytorch/README.md

 # Notice
 This repo is heavily borrowed from [here](https://github.com/jhhuang96/ConvLSTM-PyTorch) and this repo will be modified to meet my personal demands.
 Please clone the original repo instead.
+All the following informations from from the README.md in the original repo.
 Thanks!

 # ConvLSTM-Pytorch